mholling/nswtopo/README.markdown

     grid:
       interval: 1000          # interval between grid lines (1000 metres by default)
       width: 0.1              # width in millimetres of the marked lines on the map
-      colour: "#000000"       # colour of the gridlines as a hex triplet (black by default)
       label-spacing: 5        # number of gridlines between successive labels
       fontsize: 7.8           # font size (in points) of the grid labels
       family: Arial Narrow